Why I'm Selling

 The honest version, since the price will be the first thing you question.

-I spent 15+ years renting CRMs before I built this one.
+I spent 15+ years renting CRMs and lead tools before I built this one.
 They all let me down in the same ways — features built for the demo not the workflow, per-seat invoices that grew every quarter, roadmap decisions made for somebody else's business.
-So I built the CRM I actually wanted to use, ran my agency on it, and for a stretch sold it as SaaS to other operators.
+So I built the CRM I actually wanted — then kept going, bolting on a 145M-contact lead database and AI agents that run the outreach, until it became a full customer acquisition engine.
+I ran my agency on it, and for a stretch sold it as SaaS to other operators.

 Then two things shifted at the same time.